Team admins and coaches do most of their league scheduling asynchronously. Here are a couple tools for making that process run smoother.

 - Gather any blackout dates beforehand.
 This would include tourney weekends as well as any dates that you know would be a conflict for your coach or a large chunk of your team.

-- Arrive 30 minutes early.
+- If meeting in-person, arrive 30 minutes early.
 A lot of the scheduling takes place before the official meeting starts (some also may occur days before by email).

-- At the meeting, it helps to have a 2nd person as a runner to go to the field schedule tables.
+- At the meeting, it helps to have a 2nd person as a runner to go to the field schedulers.

 - Schedule the farther away teams first before you and they run out of available weekends/fields.
-The local teams can usually be squeezed in on a weeknight at Clear Creek.
+The nearby teams can usually be squeezed in on a weeknight at your home fields.

 - Consider whether you’d be ok playing 2 games in Columbus or Dayton in a day or weekend as it may come up.

-- Mention The EPIC Cup (in Oxford in May), but only to people that seem super-cool.
+- Mention The EPIC Cup (in Oxford in April/May), but only to people that seem super-cool.

 About The Author: Brett